webaverse/docs/docs/dev-guides/4-technical-notes.md

 ## Avatars

-Avatars are applications that you can control and view in first-person mode to see their perspective.
+Avatars are representations of a user in a world, which you can control and view in first-person mode to see their perspective.
 They can be anything from a sword to a person, packaged into an XRPackage.

 On a deeper level, avatars are usually <a href="https://vrm.dev/en" target="_blank" rel="noopener noreferrer">VRM files</a> (a file for handling humanoid 3D avatar data for VR apps).
 VRMs are built on top of <a href="https://www.khronos.org/gltf/" target="_blank" rel="noopener noreferrer">glTF binary (GLB)</a> files.